Bingdinga/3D_hex_grid/README.md

 - **Fullscreen mode**: For the best experience on mobile devices, add the app to your home screen or use your browser's fullscreen mode

 - **Toggle animations**: Press 'A' to toggle model animations on/off

+- **Apply color tints**: Press Shift+T to apply random color tints to the terrain, T to regenerate